Uilleann is an authentic sounding set of Traditional Irish Uilleann Bagapipes that is played like the real instrument.

 Touch the grey "Octave" block next to the chanter with your left little finger to play the notes one octave higher.

-Touch the grey "Stop" block under the drone with your right thumb to stop the chanter sound.
-This may be used to play repeated or separated notes.
+Touch the grey "Stop" block under the drone with your right thumb to stop stop the chanter sound when all holes are covered for staccato closed piping techniques.

 Touch the "?" for on-screen help and fingering chart.